This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Ferry from the Port of Chiquila to Holbox Island

-There are two ferry operators that cross to the island every 30 minutes.
+Two ferry operators cross to the island every 30 minutes.
 The first ferry leaves Chiquila at 6:00 a.m. and the last one leaves at 9:30 p.m.

-If you choose to go by plane, there is a small airport on Holbox Island where private planes are able to land.
+If you choose to go by plane, there is a small airport on Holbox Island where private planes can land.
 You can catch a flight to the Island from the Cancun Airport, Tulum, Cozumel, or Playa del Carmen.
 The flight to Holbox Island from any of these locations is approximately 40 minutes.

 Where to Stay on Holbox Island